JakeWharton/diffuse/README.md

 com.google.common.base.Absent hashCode()
 ```

+Use the `--hide-synthetic-numbers` argument to remove number suffix from synthetic accessor
+methods.
+This is useful to prevent noise when `diff`ing output.

 You can also use this tool as a library.
 Add a dependency on
-`com.jakewharton.dex:dex-method-list:1.1.0` and use the `DexMethods.list` methods.
+`com.jakewharton.dex:dex-method-list:1.2.0` and use the `DexMethods.list` methods.

 License